PSPDFKit/react-native/ios/Instant/README.md

 AppRegistry.registerComponent('YourApp', () => YourApp);
 ```

-11. Your app is now ready to launch.
-Run the app in Xcode or type `react-native run-ios` in the terminal
+10. Your app is now ready to launch.
+Run the app in Xcode or type `react-native run-ios` in the Terminal.
-12. When the app launches tap on "Tap to Start Instant".
-You should see the document list from the server
+11. When the app launches tap on "Tap to Start Instant".
+You should see the document list from the server.
 12. Tap the document in the app to download and show it.
-13. Add annotations in the your app or in the browser to see annotation syncing
+13. Add annotations in the your app or in the browser to see annotation syncing.